EbonJaeger/dolphin/README.md

 rcon.port=<1-65535>
 ```

 Place the downloaded or built binary where ever you want, and run it to generate the config.
+By default, the config is generated and looked for in `$HOME/.config/dolphin/dolphin.conf`.
+You can override this using the program's command flags.

 ## Usage
 ```